 Related Article: The known and unknown of preeclampsia in pregnant women

 There are certain foods that are naturally high in folate, Cox says.
 These include:

 - Orange juice

 - Fortified cereals

 It’s important to incorporate these foods into your diet while trying to conceive and throughout pregnancy.
 However, it can be hard to measure your daily intake of folate from natural sources.
 Additionally, folic acid is absorbed better than folate found in food, Cox says.
-Therefore, your obstetrician will most likely recommend an over-the-counter vitamin or supplement, Dr. Mullinix says.
+That’s why your obstetrician recommends an over-the-counter vitamin or supplement.

 And while folic acid is most beneficial while trying to conceive and the first eight weeks of pregnancy when the baby’s organs are developing, there are other benefits to prenatal vitamins throughout pregnancy and while lactating.
 For example, Dr. Hunsuck says prenatal vitamins can help decrease nausea and vomiting if taken prior to becoming pregnant.
 Prenatal vitamins also can make your hair and nails healthier and help supplement needed nutrients while breastfeeding.

 Related Article: Should expecting mothers take prenatal vitamins?